technyon/nuki_hub/README.md

 ## Changing Nuki Lock/Opener Configuration

 To change Nuki Lock/Opener settings set the `configuration/action` topic to a JSON formatted value with any of the following settings.
 Multiple settings can be changed at once.
-See [Nuki Smart Lock API Basic Config](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/#heading--set-config), [Nuki Smart Lock API Advanced Config](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/#heading--advanced-config), [Nuki Opener API Basic Config](https://developer.nuki.io/page/nuki-opener-api-1/7/#heading--set-config) and [Nuki Opener API Advanced Config](https://developer.nuki.io/page/nuki-opener-api-1/7/#heading--advanced-config) for more information on the available settings.<br>
+See [Nuki Bluetooh API](https://developer.nuki.io/t/bluetooth-api/27) for more information on the available settings.<br>
 Changing settings has to enabled first in the configuration portal.
 Check the settings you want to be able to change under "Nuki Lock/Opener Config Control" in "Access Level Configuration" and save the configuration.

 ### Nuki Lock Configuration